hurricanehrndz/pdenv/README.md

-# nvm.nix
+# PDENV
-Personal neovim config via Nix
+Personal Development Environment - design for me by me to meet my needs.